xuangela/Habeet/README.md

 * ratings system that adjusts player rating according to match history and initial experience level
 * user can view their skill level
 * opponent feedback for player's sportsmanship
+* alerts for upcoming matches, received and confirmed requests
+* record of missed matches, impacting future match ups
+* user can update their court search, not have it be based on their current location
+    * can search in the map for the location and tap a location to display the courts in that area

 **Extra reach stories**
 * coach status and dedicated coach searches, complete with ratings and reviews
+* doubles matches

 ### 2. Screen Archetypes